GE-Blockchain-Demo/GEPx-Blockchain/README.md

 ## Finalize(Confirm) bids

-- Once the session is stopped each user will get some time window to confirm their bids
+- Once the bidding has stopped, each user gets some time to confirm their bids
-- The confirmed bids will then be revealed in the blockchain
+- The confirmed bids will then be revealed in the blockchain except the participant identity - which is hashed
 - For the settlement these bids will be considered
 - A bid can be finalized only by the user who has created it